 Fukuda et al (2015) Class I histone deacetylase inhibitors inhibit the retention of BRCA1 and 53BP1 at the site of DNA damage.
 J Pharmacol Exp Ther 106 1050 PMID: 26053117

 Do you know of a great paper that uses FK 228 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for FK 228